scossu/lakesuperior/docs/setup.rst

 1. Install the correct `Docker Community
    Edition <https://www.docker.com/community-edition>`__ for your operating system.
-2. Clone the LAKEsuperior git repository:
+2. Clone the Lakesuperior git repository:
    ``git clone https://github.com/scossu/lakesuperior.git``
 3. ``cd`` into repo folder
 4. Run ``docker-compose up``

-LAKEsuperior should now be available at ``http://localhost:8000/``.
+Lakesuperior should now be available at ``http://localhost:8000/``.

 The provided Docker configuration includes persistent storage as a self-container Docker volume, meaning your data will persist between